-- Check weather and tides for the area, and seek local advice.
+- Check weather and tides for the area and seek advice from locals.

 - Check your steering and engines.

 - Consider the skipper’s experience level and the vessel type.

 - A rapid change in conditions may prevent a safe return to harbour – if your vessel and

 provision levels won’t allow you to weather it out at sea, don’t leave port.

 During a bar crossing:

 - Securely batten down or close all deck openings, hatches and doors.